Ottawa · Entrepreneur · Builder

 Thirteen years, one continuous thread.

 By 20 I was working every event type you can name: weddings, clubs, lounges, water parks, festivals, brand activations, charity galas.
+I played a lot of clubs over those years and even got flown out for gigs — rooms I'd never seen before, crowds I had to win over fast.
 Every one taught me the next gig depended on.
 I learned to read a room in 60 seconds.
 The most important skill isn't mixing — it's communication, contracts, and showing up early.

 Every small business I worked with was drowning in the same problems: ugly websites that didn't convert, broken booking flows, no automation.
 So I built BrainForge — custom websites and AI tools, delivered in days instead of quarters, by a real human who picks up the phone.
 If we can't deliver, you don't pay.